videlalvaro/gifsockets/README.md

 ## CREDITS

-I've stole this idea (ehem, took inspiration) from a chat a colleague showed me like three years ago.
+I've stole this idea (ehem, took inspiration) from a [chat](http://zesty.ca/chat/) a colleague showed me like three years ago.
 It wasn't open source back then and I was always wondering how to implement something like that.
 So kudos to that anonymous hacker.

+Thanks [simonw](http://news.ycombinator.com/user?id=simonw) for posting the link to the original chat.

 - [@old_sound](https://twitter.com/old_sound).